scalacenter/course-management-tools/docs/reference-config.md

 - there's a single CMT main repository in the **_git_** repository, but it's located in a subfolder for "organizational" reasons.
 For example, there may be other top level folders holding a slide-deck, demo code, etc.
-  In that case, you could put the CMT main repo in an `exercises` subfolder
+  In that case, you could put the CMT main repository in an `exercises` subfolder
-- a single **_git_** repository contains multiple CMT main repos.
+- a single **_git_** repository contains multiple CMT main repositories.
 A good example of this is when you have a course that has multiple versions for different languages (e.g. Java and Scala).

 Applies to _all_ CMT commands.